CMP National Three-Position air rifle championshiP

 The dates of the sporter competition are 27 - 29 June 2019 and the dates of the precision competition are 13 - 15 July 2019.
 A detailed schedule will be posted.
 The CMP will also be conducting a smallbore competition July 16 - 24, 2019 during the National Matches at Camp Perry, Ohio.
 Athletes that are interested can find more information by going to the Smallbore Page.

 Please complete the online registration to confirm entry.
 Please let us know if a team or individual cannot attend by emailing [email protected] or by filling out the declination form.
-Registration for each event will close two weeks prior to the match.
+Registration for each event will close when 315 athletes have registered and/or two weeks prior to the match.
+A waitlist will be started if necessary.

-Approximately 310 athletes in each class will be invited to attend this event.
+There is space for 315 athletes in each class.
 Athletes must fire in the CMP Regional or 3PAR Junior Olympic State championships to qualify.
 Regardless of how a team or individual qualifies, they are eligible to fire in BOTH days of competition.

 CMP Regional Championships